MenelauseZzw/Vascular-Tree-Reconstruction/README.md

     Important
     ```
-    --thresholdValue --- this is threshold for plots
+    --thresholdValue --- this is threshold for plots (ROC, angle error)
     ```

- 3. DO GenerateNeighborhoodGraph
+ 3. Do GenerateNeighborhoodGraph

  4. Do LevenbergMarquardtMinimizer (use GPU)